Tomás Santos Aviation Aviation training, safety, research and technical development

 VFR and instrument flying

-Study of VFR procedures, flight planning, instrument flying concepts and the procedural discipline required in both visual and instrument environments.
+Study of VFR procedures, instrument concepts, flight planning and the procedural discipline required in both visual and instrument environments.

 Safety